Published Date: July 21, 2014

 Public Trustee Clients

-The Public Trustee has an agreement with the funeral homes for funeral services at higher rates than the HS agreement.
+The Public Trustee has an agreement with the funeral homes for funeral services at higher rates than the Human Services agreement.
 When the Public Trustee administers an estate that is not large enough to pay for a funeral at these higher rates, the Public Trustee will confirm the amount available in the estate and ask the ASCC to arrange for payment of the funeral.

 Registered/Status First Nations People

 If the deceased person has Registered Status under the Indian Act, their Band is responsible for all associated funeral costs.
 If the deceased was living off reserve, the appropriate Band will be asked to pay for the funeral.
-If the Band refuses, and the person is deemed indigent, HS will provide basic funeral expenses.
+If the Band refuses, and the person is deemed indigent, Human Services will provide basic funeral expenses.

 A Band may not provide enhancement to funeral goods or services; if the Band wants to contribute to the funeral costs, that contribution must be deducted from the costs to be paid by Human Services.

 If the deceased person belongs to an out-of-province reserve and the Band refuses funds for funeral costs but wishes the deceased be returned for burial, Human Services pays basic funeral and essential transportation only.
 The receiving province/territory/Band pays for the burial.